New Massive Gravity Holography: Quadratic Superpotential models

-Let us consider the vacuum structure and related $CFT_2$ data of NMG model (\ref{acao}) with quadratic superpotential $W(\sigma)=B\sigma^2+D$, introduced in ref.\cite{nmg}, where its DW's solutions have been found.
-It represents the simplest example of extended 3D gravity, whose holographically dual $pCFT_2$ model still permits rather explicit description and as we shall see it exhibits rich spectrum of different critical phenomena.
+Let us consider the vacuum structure and related $CFT_2$ data of NMG model (\ref{acao}) with quadratic superpotential \be W(\s) = B \s^2 + D ,\;\;\;\;\;\;\ D\neq 0 \ee introduced in ref.\cite{nmg} , where its DW's solutions have been found.
+It represents the simplest example of extended 3D gravity, whose holographically dual $pCFT_2$ model still permits rather explicit description and as we shall see it exhibits a rich spectrum of different critical phenomena.
 Its $\beta-$function (\ref{rg}) is parametrized by five parameters (B, D, $m^2$, $\epsilon$, $\kappa^2=16\pi l_{pl}$) - the same that determine the shape of the matter potential $V(\sigma)$ according to eq.(\ref{sis}).
-It is important to remember that the classification of the qualitatively different solutions of the RG eq.(\ref{rg}) that describe different critical behaviours of the corresponding 2D dual models requires the complete specification of the qualitatively different regions of the above mentioned parameter space, namely the number and the type of the RG critical points in function of the values of superpotential's parameters.
+It is important to remember that the classification of the qualitatively different solutions of the RG eq. (\ref{rg}) that describe different critical behaviours of the corresponding 2D dual models requires the complete specification of the qualitatively different regions of the above mentioned parameter space, namely the number and the type of the RG critical points in function of the values of the superpotential's parameters.
 Independently on the values of the parameters $B$ and $D$ we always have one type $(a)$ vacuum $\sigma_{a}^{*}=0$ represented by $AdS_3$ of cosmological constant $\Lambda_{eff}^{a}(\sigma_{a}^{*})=-\kappa^2D^2$.
-The $CFT_2(a)$ describing this critical point has central charge given by eq.(\ref{cc}) with $L_{A}^2=\frac{1}{\kappa^2D^2}$.
-The corresponding scaling dimension $y_a$ of $\Phi_{\sigma}^{(a)}$ has the form:
+The $CFT_2(a)$ describing this critical point has central charge given by eq.(\ref{cc}) with $L_{a}^2=\frac{1}{\kappa^2D^2}$.